bcdevtools/dymension-rollapp-block-explorer/web-app/README.md

 ### Notes

-Uncomment these lines of code to run server with multi instances
+Uncomment these lines in `pm2.config.js` to run server with multi instances

 ```json
 instances: 0, //means No of instances = No of logical cores